dianastebbins/homework4-CodeQuiz/README.md

     OR
     if timer runs out
         switch to Result Page
--When Results Page is displayed (see Page Design Notes for components)
+When Results Page is displayed (see Page Design Notes for components)
     show current timer/score
--    when user presses Submit on Enter Initials line
--        if no data/initial were entered
+    when user presses Submit on Enter Initials line if no data/initial were entered
--            display error message
+            display error message
--        otherwise
+        otherwise
--            save initials and high score to memory
--            switch to High Scores page
+            save initials and high score to memory switch to High Scores page
--When High Scores Page is displayed (see Page Design Notes for components)
+When High Scores Page is displayed (see Page Design Notes for components)
--    display current high score(s) list in memory
--    when user presses Go Back button switch to Intro Page
--    when user presses Clear High Scores button, remove initials and scores -from memory When user presses High Scores link in top left, switch to High Scores Page
+    display current high score(s) list in memory when user presses Go Back button switch to Intro Page when user presses Clear High Scores button, remove initials and scores -from memory When user presses High Scores link in top left, switch to High Scores Page
 ```